 Aftercare for Tattoos

 Your tattoo will be wrapped when it is finished.
 Keep it covered for approximately 2 hours.
 The bandage is preventing surface and air-borne bacteria from infiltrating the wound.
 Yes, it is a wound.
-This is a friendly reminder that tattoos can radiate heat for a period of time and these are the crucial days to make sure it stays clean.
+Tattoos can radiate heat for a period of time and the first few are the crucial days to make sure it stays clean.
 This is when you are most susceptible to picking up germs/bacteria.

 *The healing process is similar to that of a severe sunburn.
 Tender, radiating heat for the first day or two, followed by irritating and itchy as it peels, then shiny and taunt once it has shed completely.